-stuff and things 30.07.07 July 30, 2007Posted by nicholas gill in account planning, advertising, digital advertising, social networks, strategy, though leadership, thoughts, user generated content, web 2.0, website, you tube.
+stuff and things 15.06.07 June 15, 2007Posted by nicholas gill in account planning, advertising, blog, brand, content, digital advertising, social networks, strategy, thoughts, travel, user generated content, web 2.0, website.